mallikasdishes/github.io/_posts/2019-02-23-vangibath.md

         5. Put the contents in a belnder, and make it into a coarse powder/mixture
         6. The Vangibath masala powder is now ready!
 Time to make the actual Vangibath now...

-      Now that the Vangibath masala is ready, it is time to bring all the ingredients together to make the dish.
+      Now that you have the Vangibath Masala powder, let's bring all the ingredients together to make the final dish.
+It is recommended you take a large pan as you are going to be adding all the ingredients including cooked Basmati Rice.
+The bigger the pan you have, the better and easier to mix the contents.
         1. Heat some oil in a pan, add Mustard Seeds and Cumin Seeds, once it starts to sputter, add Eggplant pieces, Salt, and Turmeric and mix well with spatula.
         2. Cover with lid and let them cook on medium low frame till eggplant pieces are nice and tender.
         3. Once contents cooked well, turn the frame to low and add **Vangibath Masala** powder.
 Mix well and cook for few more minutes without closing lid.